Developer: Capcom Publisher: Capcom Released: 1987 Genre: Platformer

 At the end of every greatly designed level you fought its boss and once defeated absorbed their weapon.
 This was mind-blowing and insanely cool as each robot master had unique powers that were now at your disposal.
 Mega Man innovated even further by giving each boss a specific weakness, making the order in which you tackled the game crucial to just how challenging it would be overall.
 It also added replay value to the game as well.
 The rock, paper, scissors element is a large reason why the series has endured for so many decades.
 Even at its worst you can look forward to a cool set of bosses with awesome abilities to steal.
 There are many games that have cribbed this mechanic yet it all started here and would become the series’ defining trait.

 Mega Man is the most difficult of the NES games in many ways and most will not see it coming.
 The levels and their enemy placement are more challenging than normal and some might even say it’s a bit devious.
 Many enemies such as the Big Eye inflict disproportionate amounts of damage and appear frequently.
 There are many platforming segments such as the beginning of Gutsman’s stage and the last bit of Iceman’s level that pull no punches and came as a bit of a shock to most gamers in 1987.
 Even the boss battles are brutal if you don’t have their weakness.
 Those that are accustomed to energy tanks and such will be shocked to find no such crutch.
 The game can be brutal and makes no apologies for it.
-There isn’t even any password support so it has to be done in one sitting!
+There is not even any password support so it has to be done in one sitting!

 This was the brick wall that stopped legions of us back in the day.

-I don’t want to paint a dire picture but when it ramps up it can be brutal.
+I do not want to paint a dire picture but when it ramps up it can be brutal.
 Wily’s Castle has a very large difficulty spike which was not uncommon for that period.
 The Yellow Devil in particular is a “shit got real” moment that hobbled players for years.
 But that pales in comparison to the boss rush that comes later.
-Here you’ll fight three in succession with no breaks in between.
+Here you fight three in succession with no breaks in between.
 Sometimes I look back and wonder how I was even able to beat the game back then.
 I suppose when you have nothing else to play you’ll ram your hard against a brick wall until it crumbles.
 It helps that Mega Man is awesome.

 In Closing